-The cobweb succulent is member of the hen and chick’s clan, growing outdoors year-round in most parts of the U.S. and other cold areas.
+The cobweb succulent is a member of the hen and chick’s clan, growing outdoors year-round in most parts of the U.S. and other cold areas.
 These are monocarpic plants, meaning they die after flowering.
 Generally, many offsets are produced before flowering occurs.
 Continue reading to learn more about this interesting hens and chicks plant.

 What is a Cobweb Houseleek?